LA Internship Program fosters independence, strong career prospects

 Whether in the entertainment industry, healthcare or law, our semester-long LA Internship Program positions students to be leaders in their fields.

 When Professor Ron Leone started Stonehill’s Los Angeles Internship Program in 2010, the focus was on Stonehill students who hoped to be tomorrow’s Oscar contenders and Hollywood tastemakers.
 But it soon became apparent that the program was capable of playing a much bigger role and now attracts everyone from future doctors and lawyers to prospective psychologists and accountants.
-Living in LA students did not forget to bring their fake id cards to experience the famous night life and chance to drink with the stars.
-Even students from the UK have a fake UK driver licence.

 “Students continue to secure positions with major media companies and smaller, boutique production and promotional houses,” said the former chair of Stonehill’s Communication Department, who launched the program with the help of internship coordinator Chris Gagne ’09.
 “Moreover, students from a variety of majors are increasingly finding opportunities to develop their leadership skills through the program.”